 Edible Acre I

-The Edible Acre, is a 5,000 sq ft garden developed in 2009.
+The Edible Acre, is a 5,000 square-foot garden developed in 2009.
 The garden is located across the street from the front entrance of the school, on Dodge Ave.
-During the growing season, April-Nov, our garden supplies anywhere between 2200-3000 pounds of produce!
-We grow about 30 varieties throughout the course of a year including root crops, greens, herbs, lettuce, tomatoes, and even edible flowers.
+During the growing season, April-November, the garden supplies between 2,200-3,000 pounds of produce.
+About 30 varieties are grown throughout the course of a year including root crops, greens, herbs, lettuce, tomatoes, and even edible flowers.

-The Greenhouse was taken over by the Nutrition Services program in 2014.
-Since then, we have harvested about 150 pounds of produce annually.
-During the summer, when the outdoor gardens are active, the Greenhouse grows the seedings for both Edible Acre Gardens and also the Edible Wall.
+The Greenhouse was incorporated into the Nutrition Services program in 2014.
+Since then, about 150 pounds of produce have been harvested annually.
+During the summer, when the outdoor gardens are active, the Greenhouse grows the seedlings for both Edible Acre Gardens and the Edible Wall.

-In 2015, 25 fruit trees were planted near the ETHS football field.
-There is a combination of asian pear trees and a variety of apple trees.
-We recently enjoyed our first harvest this past September!
+In 2015, 25 fruit trees were planted near the ETHS football field on Church Street.
+There is a combination of Asian pear trees and a variety of apple trees.

 Edible Acre II

-During the Summer of 2019, ETHS began the process of adding 14 raised beds creating an additional 900 sq ft of growing space!
-This garden is located on Church street, right near the ETHS football field.
-This area will supply all of the romaine for every student salad until November!
+Edible Acre II is located on Church Street, next to the Edible Orchard.
+During the summer of 2019, ETHS began the process of adding 14 raised beds, creating an additional 900 square feet of growing space.
+This area supplies romaine lettuce for every student salad until November.